Valium Addiction & Withdrawal

 - Memory loss

 However, when Valium is combined with alcohol, it can have devastating effects on the body.
-Because both substances are depressants, they both act similarly in the body to slow and depress the central nervous system.
+Because both substances are depressants, they act similarly in the body to slow down and depress the central nervous system.
 When this happens, oxygen has a more difficult time getting to the brain, which can stop heart and brain function.
 Ultimately, death and overdose can occur.

 Valium Withdrawal Symptoms